Deephaven’s live Directed-Acyclic-Graph (DAG)

 Here you can see each part of the query as connected components - aka a "graph".
 The graph starts with the data sources; in this case, a time table.
 In real time, data flows from the data sources through the graph, dynamically updating the tables.
 Because this data flow is in one direction, the graph has no loops.
 This is where the "directed acyclic" part of the DAG name comes from.

-There is one exception.
 Tables that are not used in the calculation of any variables are garbage collected and removed from the DAG.
-For example, if the variable t3
+This automatic cleanup keeps memory usage efficient.
+For example:

 Smart engine